11 Virtual Employee Engagement Ideas (No Group Games)

 8. Invest in remote workers’ virtual offices

 Workspace design plays an essential role in employee engagement, and having a suitable workspace can impact employee satisfaction.
-A virtual employee’s work environment needs to be comfortable and functional for them to be fully engaged at work (learn more about how to create the best home office in this post).
+A virtual employee’s work environment needs to be comfortable and functional to engage fully with their work.

-By offerings perks like equipment reimbursement, remote employees can purchase what they need to improve their home office, such as a comfortable chair, laptop stand, or noise-canceling headphones.
+By offering perks like work-from-home stipends or equipment provisioning, remote employees can get what they need to improve their home offices, such as a comfortable chair, laptop stand, or noise-canceling headphones.
 Or, you could provide memberships to a coworking space, where virtual employees can meet up with local colleagues and work together face-to-face.

 9. Try out avatars